zoeskan/MCB185/course/unit1-calculations.md

 else:       print('a == b')
 ```

-NEVER expect equality with floating point numbers.
+NEVER test for equality with floating point numbers.
 Instead, examine their
 difference and if that's less than some acceptable precision, consider them to
 be the same.
 Here's how you do that manually.